 - 1. Use full EN certification (EN 926-1 and EN 926-2) as the basis - 2.
-Additionally restrict top speed at 65 km/h - 3.
+Additionally restrict top speed at 65 km/h by limiting the maximum accelerator effect (easier and more precise to measure) - 3.
 Additionally restrict aspect ratio to the maximum flat aspect ratio exhibited by EN certified gliders by December 31st, 2013 - 4.
 Additionally require riser sets which prevent pilots from exceeding the certified top speed - 5.
 Additionally require models to be available in multiple sizes, covering a wide range of pilot weight, in time before Category 1 events - 6.
-Require shock and sustained loading tests to be performed once for each model - 7.
+Require shock and sustained loading tests to be performed once for each model (up to manufacturer, as per EN 926-1) - 7.
 Permit line breaking strength tests to be performed for each model size - 8.
 Forego flight tests that are irrelevant to this class of gliders - 9.
 Set the waiting time until pilot input for collapse tests to two seconds - 10.
 Require flight tests to be conducted at the top of a wing's weight range, using a competition harness where relevant - 11.
 Require the manual to contain additional information on the paraglider's operation and maintenance